mikestillman/FiniteFieldExperiments.M2/README.md

 ### FiniteFieldExperiments.M2

-A Macaulay2-Framework for finite field experiments for explicit and implicitly given ideals and parameter spaces ( FiniteFieldExperiments.m2, based on top of BlackBoxIdeals), in preliminary beta version.
+A Macaulay2-Framework for finite field experiments for explicit and implicitly given ideals and parameter spaces ( FiniteFieldExperiments.m2, based on top of BlackBoxParameterSpaces), in preliminary beta version.

 The package provides also lifting of isolated (polynomial) system solutions over a prime field to an extension field of rationals